Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 The solution aproach for this project is explained along this document.

-Initially a test data was collected usign the [simulator](https://github.com/udacity/self-driving-car-sim) to test some basic network architectures like a [Deep Fully Connected Network](https://arxiv.org/abs/1603.04930) and a [Convolutional Neural Network].
+Initially a test data was collected usign the [simulator](https://github.com/udacity/self-driving-car-sim) to test some basic network architectures like a [Deep Fully Connected Network](https://arxiv.org/abs/1603.04930) and a [Convolutional Neural Network](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).

 1.1 Architecture model aproach.
 Data preprocessing.
 Training and valdiation data selection.